Get ready to sell products online

 1. Become a GS1 customer

-You need a unique number for each type of product you want to sell.
+You need a unique number for each product you want to sell.
 If you only need to identify one product, a single number may be sufficient, but if you want to identify multiple products, you will need a GS1 Company prefix.
+You get this by becoming a customer of GS1.

-This unique number is often referred to as barcode number, but the correct name is Global Trade Item Number and is abbreviated GTIN.
-Barcodes that you see on products you buy in stores are simply visual representation of a GTIN.
+The product’s unique number is often referred to as barcode number, but the correct name is Global Trade Item Number and abbreviated GTIN.
+You create GTIN using your company prefix and our calculator to calculate the last digit of the number – the check digit.

 The length of your company prefix depends on the size of the number sequence you have ordered.
 You can use your prefix to create different types of numbers depending on whether you identify products, packaging, pallets, inventory, locations or something else.